-At the time of writing the council is due to publish for consultation the Regulation 19 version of the Local Plan 2033.
+On 11 October 2017 the council published for consultation the Regulation 19 version of the Local Plan 2033.
 The plan seeks to build upon the existing settlement hierarchy and actively create a pattern of development central to the area.
 Allocations will be through the Neighbourhood Plan process.
 The emerging Local Plan indicates that Wallingford expected to cater for an additional minimum of 295 dwellings (this is additional to existing permissions and allocations) and this is not an upper limit.